Poor visuals detract from this otherwise acceptable offering of Green House Seeds’ Great White Shark CBD from San Rafael ’71.

 Heat amplifies the earth notes, bringing some spice into the top end of the profile and some allure to the midsection.
 The flavours lose their sulphurous edges and homogenize inward producing an earth forward profile with critic acid note of a crisp skunk, although somewhat reduced.
 Taste is present but not high in magnitude.
 I’d go so far as to call it rather inert, which could be favourable in some cases.

 Price on this Great White Shark is $11.99 for a single gram package, slightly above average for the place of purchase (Alberta Cannabis online store).
-Looking at the graph below, the price I paid looks to be the highest in the country.
+Looking at the graph below, I would have been paying below market average prices if I bought a 3.5 gram package, otherwise, the price I paid looks to be the highest in the country.

 In BC, this is priced near one deviation below the store’s average, prices for 3.5 gram and 7 gram packages are attractive.
 Quebec is similar, prices look comparatively attractive.
 The other thing to note about this graph is the disparity between 1 gram and 3.5 gram packages, sometimes the increase is above 20%.